Bishamon10/Divers-log/README.md

-# Divers-log
+# Welcome to Divers-log
-Git about Scubadiving
+Git about my diving adventures and the wonderful underwater world